ckan/ckan/doc/extensions/adding-custom-fields.rst

 The :py:meth:`~ckan.plugins.interfaces.IDatasetForm.package_types` function
 defines a list of package types that this plugin handles.
-Each package has a field containing it's type.
+Each package has a field containing its type.
 Plugins can register to handle specific types of packages and ignore others.
 Since our plugin is not for any specific type of package and we want our plugin to be the default handler, we update the plugin code to contain the following: